BattMoTeam/BattMo/Documentation/publishedExamples/runProtonicMembrane_source.rst

   xlabel('x / m')
   xlabel('log(\sigma/Siemens)')

-  %% Evolution of Faradic efficiency
+  %% Evolution of the Faradic efficiency
-  % We increase the current density from 0 to 1 A/cm^2 and plot the faraday efficiency
+  % We increase the current density from 0 to 1 A/cm^2 and plot the faraday efficiency.
   %

-  %%
-  % We sample the current value from 0 to 1 A/cm^2
+  % We sample the current value from 0 to 1 A/cm^2.
   %

   Is = linspace(0, 1*ampere/((centi*meter)^2), 20);

   %%
-  % We run the simulation for each current value and collect the results in the :code:`endstates`
+  % We run the simulation for each current value and collect the results in the :code:`endstates`.
   %
   endstates = {};
   for iI = 1 : numel(Is)

       model.Control.I = Is(iI);
-      [~, states, report] = simulateScheduleAD(state0, model, schedule, 'NonLinearSolver', nls);
+      [~, states, report] = simulateScheduleAD(state0, model, schedule);

       state = states{end};
       state = model.addVariables(state, schedule.control);